mikrono/tModLoaderWiki_kr_ko/Basic-glowmask-guide.md

 * Make sure to draw with a center origin (if required)
   * You can get the center origin with: `texture.Size() * 0.5f`
-* Make sure the original sprite and the glowmask sprite have the same size
+* Make sure the original sprite and the glowmask sprite have the same size ** Better to cache Texture2D requested with ModContent.Request, e.g. request it beforehand and save into variable, and use that variable instead